Articles on: Best Practices

 Reusable Buyer Description Checklist

-Effective buyer qualification is where great deals start!
-The first conversation with new customers isn’t just about getting to know each other; it’s about confirming the buyer’s motivation, timeline, budget/financing readiness, and who the real decision-makers are.
-It also helps you to set expectations early, so the search stays focused and productive.
+Effective buyer qualification is where great deals start.
+The first conversation with new customers is not just about getting to know each other; it is about confirming the buyer’s motivation, timeline, budget/financing readiness, and identifying the real decision-makers.
+This also helps set expectations early, ensuring the search remains focused and productive.

-Qualification isn’t always a perfect science.
-In fact we find it more of an art.
-But, there’s a core set of information you should gather before scheduling multiple viewings or building a long shortlist.
-It's also important to note, that in PropWise, the Buyer Description you create doesn’t just keep your notes organized, it also feeds our AI tools, which will help you match listings, cross-reference uploaded documents, and support you throughout the transaction.
+Qualification is not always a perfect science.
+We find it more of an art.
+However, there is a core set of information we recommend gathering before scheduling multiple viewings or building a long shortlist.
+It's important to note that in PropWise, the Buyer Description you create not only keeps your notes organized but also feeds our AI tools, which assist in matching listings, cross-referencing uploaded documents, and supporting you throughout the transaction.

-Lastly, it's always best to let your new customers do the talking.
-Keep your questions open-ended and quietly listen while taking notes.
-Use the outline below to help guide your conversation and enjoy uncovering your new client's goals and aspirations they're hoping this next move will support.
+We suggest allowing your new customers to do most of the talking.
+Keep your questions open-ended and listen attentively while taking notes.
+Use the outline below to guide your conversation and enjoy uncovering your new client's goals and aspirations that this next move will support.

 1. Buyer Context